 Long Street is one of Cape Town’s most improbable and yet exciting streets, where prim Victorian architecture festooned with wrought-iron decorative ‘lace’ stands cheek-by-jowl with pumping nightclubs and some of the city’s oldest and most-revered places of worship.
 Starting near the harbour, it forms a rich backbone to the inner city and is truly the street that never sleeps: from office and court workers on weekdays to ultra-hip students and night owls who haunt the late-night restaurants on weekend, it has pep, zest and life in all its weird and wonderful incarnations.

-Capturing great photographs of animals on the move is surprisingly difficult.
+Capturing great photographs of animals on the move while on a photographic safari is surprisingly difficult.
 Here are a few fundamentals to improve your chances of capturing that one great shot.